-Generally speaking, it is always best to consult the manufacturer of your dental units and evacuation system for recommendations on which cleaning and disinfecting products to use.
+Generally speaking, it is always best to consult your dental units and evacuation system manufacturer for recommendations on which cleaning and disinfecting products to use.

 At the end of the day, clean and disinfect the HVE valve in an automated cleaning equipment (ultrasonic cleaner or washer disinfector) to remove debris and after it autoclave at 134°C (273°F), 2.1 bar, 3min.
 You might want to consider buying a few of the autoclavable HVE Tailpieces and 2-IN-1 Adapters to ensure a pair is always readily disinfected and sterilized in case of a sudden need.